List of Power Rangers Samurai characters: Jayden Shiba

 Jayden is always concerned for the other Rangers, even once attempted to leave and fight alone to put them out of risk and initially refused to allow Antonio to join them for the same reason.
 His excellent fighting skills make him the target of a mysterious half-Nighlok, half-human warrior named Deker, who wants to find a formidable opponent for his katana Uramasa.
-It is hinted several times that he is keeping a secret from the other Rangers, which often troubles him but he reminds himself it's for their safety.
+It is hinted several times that he is keeping a secret from the other Rangers, which often troubles him but he reminds himself it is for their safety.

 Being the only Ranger that can master a special sealing character that can seal away the leader of the Nighloks: Master Xandred, the other Rangers are very protective of him and are often willing to put themselves in harms way for his safety, which constantly troubles him.
 As the series progress he becomes more open with them and accepts the fact that they are a team.

 In a fight against Deker, Deker states that he has become weaker because he relies on his teammates now as opposed to fighting alone as he did previously.
 Mentor Ji assures him this is not true and that he brings honor to all the Red Rangers before him.

 Jayden's secret is finally revealed in the episode "Fight Fire with Fire."
 Jayden was not the true Red Ranger but was rather standing in for his older sister Lauren, who was sent into hiding as a child to avoid being targeted by the Nighloks as she was the only one who could master the sealing symbol and not Jayden.
 After Lauren takes her place at the Shiba House as the true Red Ranger, Jayden decides to leave the Shiba House no longer having any purpose there much to the other Rangers dismay.
 After one final battle with Deker, the other Rangers convince him to return before the reawakening of Master Xandred.
 After Lauren's Sealing Symbol failed to forever seal away Master Xandred, she relinquishes leadership of the team back to Jayden.
 Alongside the other Samurai Rangers, Jayden uses Shogun mode to destroy Master Xandred, and then the Samurai Megazord to defeat him for good.